 Nafsychology stays useful by staying inside its lane.

-• Not Fatwā or creed instruction, and not a substitute for qualified scholarship
+• Fatwā or creed instruction, or a substitute for qualified scholarship

-• Not an excuse for conduct (explanations do not become exemptions)
+• An excuse for conduct (explanations do not become exemptions)

 Three principles that keep the work honest